grnet/kamaki/docs/developers/logging.rst

 When a logger is known to be in kamaki code, the script developer may use this logger to log some needed information.
-This can be happen either by directly using the python `logger` package, or the corresponding kamaki wraper `kamaki.cli.logger` which allows the definition, activation and deactivation of stream (usually console) or file loggers.
+This can be happen either by directly using the Python `logger` package, or the corresponding kamaki wraper `kamaki.cli.logger` which allows the definition, activation and deactivation of stream (usually console) or file loggers.